 Youth Services are currently housed in the Firehouse Youth Center located at 1830 Green Bay Road.
 The Firehouse is in need of significant capital improvement.
 The facility is a multi-purpose renovated fire station that includes an activity center, study room, counseling area, meeting room and staff offices.

-The presentation given at the December 11, 2017 Regular Committee of the Whole Meeting may be found by clicking here.
+Williams Architects Presentation at the December 11, 2017 Regular Committee of the Whole Meeting

 - City of Highland Park and Highland Park Public Library Consider Expansion To Meet Community Needs Press Release - May 2, 2017